-The ATO was pursuing the businesses because of the threat they posed to counterparts, Mr D’Ascenzo told BusinessDaily.
-“We have increased the number of bankruptcies and liquidations where we are the one instigating it because – having [been offered] a lot of payment arrangements – some people aren’t able to hold up their end of the bargain,” he said.
+“The ATO was pursuing these businesses because of the threat they posed to counterparts” Mr D’Ascenzo told BusinessDaily.
+“We have increased the number of bankruptcies and liquidations, where we are the one instigating it because – having [been offered] a lot of payment arrangements – some people aren’t able to hold up their end of the bargain,” he said.

 Each of the stages of collection above has in its own right, a set of specified actions to communicate and recover unpaid taxes.
-It ATO has indicated that they will progress each stage if the business fails to meet arrangements or communicate a willingness to meet arrangements.
+The ATO has indicated that they will progress each stage if the business fails to meet arrangements or communicate a willingness to meet arrangements.
 The end result of non compliance and payment would be bankruptcy and/or winding up the company/business.

 Call Loan Saver Network to discuss your situation and the potential for a loan to clear your tax debt on 1300 796 850.